 Our Concept

-The CRU 5002 aims at improving our understanding of subtype specificity in PDAC biology and therapy resistance and at creating solid foundations for stratification-based tailored treatment strategies in PDAC.
+The CRU 5002 aims at improving our understanding of genome dynamics in PDAC biology and therapy response and at creating solid foundations for improved PDAC treatment.

 Scientific and Central Projects

-Our projects aim at defining the mechanisms, functional relevance and therapeutic potential of altered genome dynamics in selected PDAC subtypes.
+Our projects aim at defining the mechanisms, functional relevance and therapeutic potential of altered genome dynamics and provide central platforms for translational PDAC models, bioinformatic support and data management.

 Our Team